john-science/python_for_scientists/classes/20_cython/lecture_20.md

 Okay, remember our mantra:

-> Make it work, make it right, make it fast
+> Make it work, make it right, make it fast.

 Based on the order of those, we are good.
 It works and it outputs the correct prime numbers like it is supposed to.
 Good.
 Now we can finally worry about making our Python code fast(er).